emsesp/docs/How-the-EMS-bus-works.md

 When a device is broadcasting to everyone there is no specific destination needed. `[dest]` is always 0x00.

 The tables below shows which types are broadcasted regularly by the boiler (in this case ID 0x08) and thermostat (ID 0x17).
-The **data length** is excluding the 4 byte header and CRC and the **Name** references those in the German [ems wiki](https://emswiki.thefischer.net/doku.php?id=wiki:ems:telegramme).
+The **data length** is excluding the 4 byte header and CRC and the **Name** references those in the German [EMS wiki](https://emswiki.thefischer.net/doku.php?id=wiki:ems:telegramme).

 | Source (ID)   | Type ID | Name                | Description                            | Data length | Frequency  |
 | ------------- | ------- | ------------------- | -------------------------------------- | ----------- | ---------- |